Ratna Singh, CEO at CAR.O.L, provider of the CAROL bike

 In this episode, Ratna Singh describes how you can generate additional studio revenue during the shut down by becoming a CAROL bike affiliate.
 Moreover, we discuss how the CAROL bike can complement your HIT business over the long term, how it improves multiple health markers, and much more.

-This campaign is no longer running, but if you’re interested in purchasing CAROL for your studio, use Code HIB to get $250 OFF and 6-months FREE licensing – Order Here
+This campaign is no longer running, but if you’re interested in purchasing CAROL for your studio, use Code HIB to get $100 OFF – Order Here

 Interested in adding a CAROL bike to your studio in the future?
 Check out these podcasts to learn more about how it can benefit your business: